lineality/Online_Voting_Using_One_Time_Pads/README.md

 2. basic (not high speed) internet access

-Writing down the numbers and confirming with picture (no printers needed) may be able to replace a printed QR code system while still having a paper-backup form, if only as an option (e.g. you cannot hack into and change a piece of paper).
+Writing down the numbers and confirming with a photo (no printers needed) may be able to replace a printed QR code system while still having a paper-backup form, if only as an option (e.g. you cannot hack into and change a piece of paper).

 Maybe separate air-gapped mobile devices would be feasible, or perhaps a more decentralized system would be more secure.